 The CNT at the University of Washington (UW) sponsors a 10-week Research Experience for Undergraduates (REU) on the Seattle campus.
 This program provides undergraduate students with opportunities to work on research projects with scientists and to take part in workshop training sessions in ethics, communications, and scientific presentation skills designed to provide the undergraduate scientist with a solid foundation for graduate study.
 Undergraduates will help with research in one of the labs at the UW.

-Applications for the summer 2023 REU program are no longer being accepted.
-Completed applications were due on January 15, 2023.
+Applications for the summer 2024 REU program are now being accepted.
+Completed applications will be due on January 15, 2024.

 REU Program Requirements